The Swedish Agency for Digital Government (DIGG, www.digg.se)

 the European standard for electronic invoicing - EN 16931.

-Thus, the untrue claim by DIGG that e-invoicing
+Thus, the published, untrue and baseless, claim by DIGG that

 DIGG's favoring of certain specific technology for e-invoicing